debck/email/README.md

 * [ ] Feature to attach files to email
 * [ ] ....

-> Found it intresting then do :star: it, also suggestions are welcome) :tada:
+> Found it interesting then do :star: it, also suggestions are welcome) :tada: